Hadfield, Derbyshire: History

 Hadfield Mills were corn mills from before 1819.
 In 1874, Thomas Rhodes and Sons converted the mills to the manufacture of cotton.
 A thousand workers were employed there in 1873, but it closed in 1932.
 In 1940, it was reopened by Hadfield Worsted Mills Ltd for cloth manufacture.

 Hadfield and its mills were linked to Glossop via an electric tramway which operated between 1903 and 1927.

+Economy

+Rowntree's bought the Sun-Pat business in June 1967, of Maconochie Foods.
+The production site now made Rowntree jellies, under the Grocery Division of Rowntree's, at the Millwall Works.
+Honey was moved to the site in April 1987.
+In 1998, Nestlé closed the plant at Peterhead, and production of Branston Pickle was moved to Hadfield.
+In May 2002, Premier Foods bought the Nestlé UK food business, which included the Hadfield site, and others in Middleton and Tallaght in Dublin.

 Governance

-Hadfield is administered by High Peak Borough Council at the Town/District/Borough level of Government and by Derbyshire County Council at County level.
+Hadfield is administered by High Peak Borough Council at the Town/District/Borough level of Government and by Derbyshire County Council at county level.

-Representation on Derbyshire County Council is split between the divisions of Glossop and Charlesworth, and Etherow – with the majority of the town being in the Etherow division.
+Representation on Derbyshire County Council is split between the divisions of Glossop & Charlesworth and Etherow, with the majority of the town forming part of the latter.
 The Etherow division contains Hadfield North, Hadfield South, Gamesley and the large and sparsely populated Tintwistle ward.
 The Glossop and Charlesworth division contains, amongst others, the Padfield ward (which takes the northern side of Station Road, the main shopping street).
 These boundaries were set in 2013.